uzairafridi00/uzairafridi00/README.md

 ### About Me:

-I am software engineering student looking for opportunities and collabaration in projects related to Web Development, Data Scraping and Web Security.
+I am software engineering student looking for opportunities and collabaration in projects related to App Development, Data Scraping and Data Mining.

 - 🔭 I’m currently working on Dart (Flutter) and React (Using TypeScript).
-- 🌱 I’m currently learning Web Penetration Testing.
+- 🌱 I’m currently learning Data Mining.
-- 👯 I’m looking to collaborate on Web Projects (React & Nodejs Projects).
+- 👯 I’m looking to collaborate on Web Scraping Projects.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/uzair-afridi/)
 - 😄 Pronouns: He/Him